lmbcosta/MarvelProject/README.md

 ## External Dependencies ✅
 Marvel Project has **2** external depencies:</p>
 **[KingFisher](https://github.com/onevcat/Kingfisher)**: A lightweight, pure-Swift library for downloading and caching images from the web.
-I decide to use it to cache and download all Marvel characters images.</p>
+It was decided to use it to cache and download all Marvel character's images.</p>

 **[CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift)**: A growing collection of standard and secure cryptographic algorithms implemented in Swift.
-On preparing Marvel API requests, one of the query parameters I had to send was md5 hash of some components.
-Creating a md5 hash function is not a trivial thing so I decided to use one from a popular open source crypto library instead of trying my own implementation.</p>
+Marvel API requires a md5 hash of some components as a query parameter.
+Creating a md5 hash function is not a trivial thing so it was decided to use one from a popular open source crypto library instead of trying a new implementation.</p>

 #### Dependency Manager
-As dependency manager I used Swift Package Manager (SPM).
+As dependency manager it was used Swift Package Manager (SPM).

 ## Tests:
 #### Unit Tests ✅
-This project is covered with Unit Tests.
+This project is covered with 24 unit tests divided for different layers, being UI layer an exception.
 You can check them [here](https://github.com/lmbcosta/MarvelProject/tree/master/MarvelProjectTests/UnitTests).

 ## Last Considerations
-Due to a lack of time, there are some things I would like to improve:
+Due to a lack of time, there are some things that should be improven:
 - Layout was terrible.
 I would like to be able to focus more on this subject.
 - Try to cover UI layer with more unit tests.
 - Use and abuse of Marvel API data, there is so much content that definitely I could use it to improve the app.